OpenClaw rebuilding my family's farm website - Here's what surprised me

 I did most of this project one-handed.

 My son Mino is five months old.
-He needs soothing to sleep — rocking, patting, slow pacing through a dim room.
-My other hand had my phone open to Telegram.
-That’s how riofarm.vn got rebuilt over four days: my sister-in-law’s macadamia farm website, migrated from a slow Gatsby template to Astro 5, with a full content strategy, nine products, twelve blog posts, and a working cart.
+Soothing him to sleep means slow circuits through a dim room, one arm occupied.
+My other hand had my phone.
+That’s how riofarm.vn got rebuilt: Gatsby → Astro 5, full content strategy, nine products, twelve blog posts, working cart.
+Four days.
+All from Telegram.

-The agent responded that it would spawn a Claude Code sub-agent with a comprehensive brief, then check back on progress.
-Twenty-one minutes later it pinged back: 62 Playwright E2E tests passing, 29 unit tests passing, Astro site built and deployed to Netlify preview.
+Twenty-one minutes later: 62 Playwright E2E tests passing, 29 unit tests passing, Astro site deployed to Netlify preview.

-After the core migration, I asked a simple question: “Help me enrich the content of the astro site.
-What more info should be displayed there?
+After the migration, I sent one message: “Help me enrich the content of the astro site.
 Be mindful that it’s a Vietnamese site tailor fit to Vietnamese consumers.”

-I expected content suggestions.
-What I got was an unsolicited gap analysis, prioritized by business impact:
+I expected a content list.
+What I got was a gap analysis, ranked by business impact:

 - Missing product pages (dried mango, dried jackfruit weren’t on the site)